 The use of HLA-B*1502 genotyping has important limitations and must never substitute for appropriate clinical vigilance and patient management.
 The role of other possible factors in the development of, and morbidity from, SJS/TEN, such as antiepileptic drug (AED) dose, compliance, concomitant medications, comorbidities, and the level of dermatologic monitoring have not been studied.

-Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan hypersensitivity, has been reported in patients taking antiepileptic drugs, including Dilantin.
+Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan hypersensitivity, has been reported in patients taking antiepileptic drugs, including DILANTIN.
 Some of these events have been fatal or life-threatening.
-DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy, in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
+DRESS typically, although not exclusively, presents with fever, rash, lymphadenopathy, and/or facial swelling, in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
 Eosinophilia is often present.
 Because this disorder is variable in its expression, other organ systems not noted here may be involved.
 It is important to note that early manifestations of hypersensitivity, such as fever or lymphadenopathy, may be present even though rash is not evident.
 If such signs or symptoms are present, the patient should be evaluated immediately.
-Dilantin should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
+DILANTIN should be discontinued if an alternative etiology for the signs or symptoms cannot be established.

-Hematopoietic complications, some fatal, have occasionally been reported in association with administration of Dilantin.
+Hematopoietic complications, some fatal, have occasionally been reported in association with administration of DILANTIN.
 These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.